schoero/swissqrbill/README.md

 ## Quick start

 Once you have imported SwissQRBill, it is quite easy to create a simple QR bill.
-All you have to do is to create a new `SwissQRBill` instance and pass your billing data object as the first parameter and your output path as the second parameter.
+All you have to do is to create a new `SwissQRBill` with your billing data object.
+You can then attach the QR bill to any PDFKit document.

 ```js
 import { createWriteStream } from "node:fs";